thomasbertet/reviewer-webhook/README.md

-# reviewer-webhook
+# Goal
-Add me as reviewer for each PR containing Front-end (.js, .jsx, .css, .html, etc.)

 This is a Github webhook.
+The aim is to enforce a specific reviewer for every PR containing Front-end (.js, .jsx, .css, .html, etc.)

 # Run it